 Amblyopia or lazy eye syndrome is a condition where visual signals are not transmitted properly, through the optic nerve to the brain.
 The condition occurs in early childhood which subsequently results in dim vision.
 The lazy eye syndrome normally affects only one of the two eyes, but can affect both eyes.
-Early diagnosis and treatment improves the overall chance of improving vision.

 Lazy Eye in Adults

 Lazy eye in adults can manifest in different forms.
 Though treatment during childhood can help improve the condition, most of the problems associated with lazy eye tend to continue into adulthood.
 The different types of lazy eye syndromes include,

 - Strabismus Amblyopia: This condition is characterized by misalignment of the eyes.
 In strabismus, one eye tends to have normal vision, while the eye with abnormal vision.
 The abnormal eye deviates away gradually, as the dominant eye takes control of the vision.

 - Refractive Amblyopia: This condition affects individual with unequal refractory error in the two eyes.
 The difference in refractory error between the two eyes results in domination of the good eye, resulting in deviation of the weaker eye.

 - Occlusion Amblyopia: This condition is associated with occlusion due to the ocular media becoming opaque.
 The condition may be due to a cataract, corneal scarring, drooping eyelids or a hemengioma which obstructs vision